-With network growing, its facing slower network performance, Ethernet bridges were added to networks to limit the size of the collision domains.
+With network growing, its performance is going slower, Ethernet bridges limit the size of the collision domains.
+Therefore the use of ethernet bridges art started.
 The advancement in integrated circuits permitted for LAN switches to replace the early bridges.
 The modern switches were able to move the layer 2 forwarding decision from software to application-specific-integrated-circuits (ASICs).
-The ASICs decrease the packet-handling time within the device and permit the device to handle an increased number of ports without degrading performance.
+The ASICs decrease the packet-handling time within the device and let the device to handle an increased number of ports without degrading performance.
 There are two methods of data switching and forwarding:-

 - Store-and-forward method

 The store-and-forward method makes a forwarding decision when the complete frame received and then checked the frame for errors using a mathematical error-checking mechanism known as a cyclic redundancy check (CRC). if the CRC is valid, the switch looks up the destination address, which determines the outgoing interface.
 The frame is then forwarded out the correct port.

 The Store-and-forward method has two primary characteristics that differentiate it from cut-through:

 - Error checking

 - Automatic buffering.

 A switch using a store-and-forward switching technique performs an error check on each incoming frame.
 When received the entire frame on the ingress port, shows that the figure, the switch compares the frame-check-sequence (FCS) value in the last field of the datagram against its own FCS calculations.
 The FCS is the process that helps to make sure that the frame is free of physical and data-link layer errors.
 If the frame has no error, the switch forwards the frame to the destination; otherwise, the frame is dropped.